koooyooo/ondakyo/content/en/blog/doctrine.md

 ## 1. Basics

 > The God of "ondakyo" gave us the world of digital.
-By God's will, the believers will experience a following miracles.
+By God's will, the believers will experience following miracles.
 > - any problems become confined to ones which are essential for your growth
 > - failures get 1) less likely to happen, 2) and they get likely to recovered
 > - private life changes: 1) the opposite sex becomes like all over you.
 2) and you'll get paid more